 However, the Shiba Inu and Boston Terrier have very different coat types.
 The Shiba Inu has a fluffy, foxlike coat that sheds moderately, whereas the Boston Terrier’s coat is shorter and sheds less.
 Both parent breeds have very different personalities.
 The Shiba Inu is reserved, independent, and aloof, whereas the Boston Terrier is lively, sociable, and full of fun and games.

-The Shibo is a healthy sort who can live to around 15 years of age.
-However, there’s one potential health issue that your puppy may inherit from the Boston Terrier side of his breeding.
-Like most Boston Terrier mixes, this breed can have the same issues as most brachycephalic or flat-faced dogs, and that can lead to breathing problems.
+The Shibo is healthy and can live to around 15 years of age.
+However, your puppy may inherit one potential health issue from the Boston Terrier side of his breeding.
+As with most Boston Terrier mixes, this breed can have the same issues as most brachycephalic or flat-faced dogs, and that can lead to breathing problems.

 The hilariously named Shocker is a cross between a Shiba Inu and a Cocker Spaniel.
 As with any crossbreed, it’s something of a lottery to work out how the puppies of these very different parent breeds will turn out.